Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ## Test installation

-Installation testing checks that Alfresco Content Services is successfully installed and it's working as expected after installation.
+Installation testing checks that Content Services is successfully installed and it's working as expected after installation.

 Some of the points that need to be checked prior to testing your installation are: